Overnight Sausage and Egg Casserole

 Can I make this gluten-free?

 Since bread is an essential ingredient in this dish, I don’t recommend adapting this casserole to be gluten-free.
-Instead, try a gluten-free breakfast casserole that uses hash browns instead, such as this Sausage Hash Brown Breakfast Casserole (it also has instructions for how to make it dairy-free).
+Instead, try a breakfast casserole that uses hash browns instead, such as this Corn Flake Breakfast Casserole (make sure the corn flakes are gluten free, of course!).

 What can I substitute for dry mustard?

-Substitute 1 tablespoon yellow mustard or Dijon mustard for 1 teaspoon of dry mustard.
-You can also omit it.
+Substitute 1 tablespoon Dijon mustard for 1 teaspoon of dry mustard.

 slice of sausage and egg casserole on a white and blue plate.

-Bacon is a must alongside this casserole!
-Since the oven is at 350°F for the casserole anyway, it’s an excellent time to make bacon on a sheet pan while the casserole is baking.
+Bacon is a must-have alongside egg casserole!
+Since the oven is at 350°F for the casserole anyway, it’s an excellent time to cook bacon on a sheet pan while the casserole is baking.

 If you’re feeling fancy (and want something sweet), Praline Bacon is extra delicious and your guests/family will LOVE it.

-And if you love a good 13×9 inch casserole like I do, this Overnight French Toast Casserole is a sweet addition to your menu.
-For something more simple, a German Pancake with Apples is delicious, too.
+And if you love a good 13×9 inch casserole like I do, this Overnight French Toast Casserole is a sweet addition to your menu, and my Grandma’s Cherry Coffee Cake is another crowd pleaser.
+For something more simple, a German Pancake with Apples or Overnight Yeast Waffles are delicious, too.

 📖 Recipe